 - The Pennsylvania State University – State College, PA: “I was an online student and attended the World Campus of Penn State.
 The instructors were great and they understood what it took to do school/college at home.”

 - Unity College Hybrid Learning – Unity, ME: “The Professors are very easy to work with and very friendly.
-Even though it is not based on religious ideology, most of the Professors that I have worked with are Christian or have religious beliefs.
+Even though it is not religious, most of the Professors that I have worked with are Christian or have religious beliefs.
 It’s a great college for Environmental Professionals.”

 - Seminole State College – Altamonte Springs Campus – Altamonte Springs, FL: “Homeschool students can do dual enrollment with no problem and have no problem gaining entrance into their programs.”